mjkaufer/Messer/README.md

 Once you're logged in, you'll see a REPL.

-Currently, the only supported commands are `message` and `reply`

 ### Commands Reference

 #### message
 `[message | m] "[user]" [message]`

-The quotes around the username are mandatory.
+Sends a _message_ to a given _user_

+Examples
-An example might be `message "Matthew" hello world!`, or its shorter equivalent `m "Matthew" hello world!`
+- `message "Matthew" hello world!`
+- `m "Matthew" hello world!`

 When sending a message, Messer picks the closest match to what you type in as `user`.
 For this reason, you should probably use last names if you want to avoid accidentally texting someone.

 #### reply
+Replys to the last message you recevied i.e. Sends a message to the user of the most recently received message.
 `[reply | r] [message]`

-This will reply to the last message you received.
+Example
+- `r "hey yo this is my reply"`

 Note: this will only work if you have received at least one message through Messer.

 #### contacts
+Lists all of your Facebook friends
 `contacts`

-This will list all of your Facebook friends

 #### read
-`[read] "[user]" [numMessages]`

-The quotes around the username are mandatory.
+Displays the last _n_ messages in the conversation with a given user.
 The number of messages to retrieve are optional (default is 5).
-An example might be `read "Matthew" 5`, or its shorter equivalent `read "Matthew"`.
+`read "[user]" [numMessages]`

+Examples
+- `read "Matthew" 10`
+- `read "Matthew"`

 ## Todo